awesomephant/blog/work/vf-catalogue.md

 date:  April 2019
 ---

-Catalogue for [Visual Forensics](https://www.instagram.com/rcavisualforensics/), an RCA group show at the London Canal Museum.
+Catalogue and various incedental graphics for [Visual Forensics](https://twitter.com/ForensicsVisual), an RCA group show at the London Canal Museum.
 Suisse Int'l and Noto Sans are used throughout.

 Designed with [Sean Steed](http://www.seansteed.com/).
 Thanks to [Clem Rousset](http://hereth.fr/) for typesetting advice and hand modeling.